 Hong Kong evokes the image of tall skyscrapers standing next to a bay on the South China Sea.
 What you remember is the iconic view with tall steel and glass buildings.
 Let me take you at the base of these tall buildings.
 In the streets here, there are bustling bazaars – selling all kinds of things in these Hong Kong Street Markets.

-These street markets of Hong Kong are a microcosm of the life in Hong Kong.
-If you sit back and observe, you see the sellers and buyers interacting, you see the negotiations being done and an agreement being reached.
+These street markets of Hong Kong are a microcosm of life in Hong Kong.
+If you sit back and observe, you see the sellers and buyers interacting, you see the negotiations being done and an agreement is reached.
 You see the products locals buy and the products tourists buy.

 Like Delhi Bazaars in good old days, markets in Hong Kong usually sell one product or a set of related products.
 For finding everything in one place, there are supermarkets and modern shopping malls.

 Street Markets in Kowloon – Hong Kong Shopping

 Kowloon side of Hong Kong is home to many kinds of street markets.

 Ladies Market Hong Kong – The Most Popular Street Market

 This favorite market for tourists, as the name suggests, is of special interest for women.
 You can find small little things that women use in creative boxes and forms.
 There are all kinds of touristy stuff like ‘I Love HK’ T-shirts, Chinese tea sets, fridge magnets, and general Knick Knacks.
 Hong Kong Ladies Market is also known for its fake copies of big brands.

 The items sold here are not the best quality ones but then they are cheap and affordable.

 Negotiate hard.
 On an average, you should pay about 50% of the price first quoted.